enthought/comtypes/docs/source/index.rst

 Threading
 +++++++++

-XXX mention single threaded apartments, multi threaded apartments.
+XXX mention single-threaded apartments, multi-threaded apartments.
 ``sys.coinit_flags``, ``CoInitialize``, ``CoUninitialize`` and so on.
 All this is pretty advanced stuff.